phuongaanhng-stack/Task-tracker/README.md

 # Task-tracker

 A simple console-based task management app, inspired by Jira workflows.
-This project was built as a personal learning exercise to practice Python basics and understand task management logic, which is useful for a IT Comptor role.
+This project was built as a personal learning exercise to practice Python basics and understand task management logic, which is useful for a IT Comtor role.

 ---